lukazso/yolov7-ros/README.md

-# ROS package for YOLOv6
+# ROS package for official YOLOv7

-This repo contains a ROS noetic package for YOLOv7.
-It wraps the [official implementation](https://github.com/WongKinYiu/yolov7) into a ROS node (so most credit goes to the YOLOv6 creators).
+This repo contains a ROS noetic package for the official YOLOv7.
+It wraps the [official implementation](https://github.com/WongKinYiu/yolov7) into a ROS node (so most credit goes to the YOLOv7 creators).

 ### Note
 There are currently two YOLOv7 variants out there.
 This repo contains the